alphinside/devrel-demo-sources/demos/personal-expense-assistant-adk/expense_manager_agent/task_prompt.md

   And use it as input to `search_relevant_receipts_by_natural_language_query` tool to search for similar receipts using those extracted data.
   Only run `store_receipt_data` tool to store the data if you think that the data has not been stored before.
 DO NOT attempt to store the data to check whether it has been stored or not
-- DO NOT ask confirmation from the user to validate your thinking process or tool usage
+- DO NOT ask confirmation from the user to proceed your thinking process or tool usage, just proceed to finish your task
 - If user want to search relevant receipts, employ similar process like previous step without storing the data
 - ALWAYS add additional filter after using `search_relevant_receipts_by_natural_language_query` tool to filter only the correct data from the search results.
 This tool return a list of receipts